RayCyr/Project_1/Project_1/README Cloud Security Project.md

   - _TODO: Enter the playbook file._

-This document contains the following details:
-Description of the Topologu
+This document contains the following details Description of the Topologu
 Access Policies
 ELK Configuration